rhaido/blog/2015/07/06/soldering-tips-videos-guides-for-beginners.md

 My personal rule of a thumb for electronics states the following: try to stick with 15-20 watt irons with properly heated tip temperature below 400 degrees, somewhere in 350-390 range.
-In **Europe**, the most appropriate irons from famous brands, satisfying these criterias, are:
+In **Europe**, the most appropriate irons from famous brands, satisfying these criteria, are:

-- Antex: CS 18 watt (390 degrees) is a living classics of soldering irons I personally own one with silicon power cable, and it is very light - on the home scales, the weight of my unit is 33 gramms without cable on home scales!
+- Antex: CS 18 watt (390 degrees) is a living classics of soldering irons I personally own one with silicon power cable, and it is very light - on the home scales, the weight of my unit is 33 grammes without cable on home scales!
 - JBC: 14 ST (11w) and 30 ST/40ST (25w/26w, **BUT** 380 degrees)
 - ERSA: MultiTip C15, Tip 260